 Q: Is there an equation to measure customer lifetime value?

-A: A few key factors need to be considered to calculate it accurately.
+A: A few key factors must be considered to calculate it accurately.
 These include the average purchase amount, the frequency of purchases, and the length of time a customer remains loyal to your brand.

 Q: How do you measure customer experience?

 A: Measuring customer experience can be tricky because it’s subjective.
-However, a few key factors can be used to track it, including satisfaction levels, loyalty rates, and Net Promoter Scores.
+However, key factors can be used to track it, including satisfaction levels, loyalty rates, and Net Promoter Scores.

 Q: Is the Net Promoter Score a valid data point to measure consumer insights?